Baojun: History

 The Baojun RS-5 is the first model under the New Baojun strategy.

 In January 2019, Baojun introduced a new model strategy called "New Baojun," which aimed to provide vehicles with more avant-garde styling and expand its lineup with higher-end models featuring enhanced equipment.
 Alongside this strategy, the company updated its logo, replacing the previous shield with a horse image, with a minimalist diamond-shaped horse profile.
 Under this new approach, Baojun introduced a new naming convention for its models: passenger cars were given the prefix "RC," SUVs and crossovers "RS," and minivans "RM."
 The Baojun RS-5, the brand's fourth SUV, was presented at the Guangzhou Auto Show in November 2018.
 In June 2019, the Baojun RC-6 based on the RS-5 was introduced.
 In September 2019, the Baojun RM-5 MPV was introduced.
 Baojun presented the Baojun RS-3 SUV at the end of October 2019.
 In 2020, the Baojun E300 microcar, the Baojun RS-7 and the Baojun RC-5 sedan were introduced.

 Despite these efforts, the "New Baojun" strategy did not result in increased market interest.
 Instead, the brand experienced a significant decline in demand, leading to the discontinuation of several newly introduced models within just 2-3 years of their debut.
 This decline was exacerbated by growing concerns over the reliability of earlier models.
 As a result, the role of an affordable combustion vehicle brand within the SAIC-GM-Wuling portfolio was taken over by the sister brand Wuling.
 In 2021, Baojun adjusted its naming strategy by adopting proper names, renaming the RC-5W model as Baojun Valli and the E300/E300 Plus electric hatchback as Baojun KiWi EV.

 In 2023, Baojun shifted its focus entirely to electrification, phasing out all models from the previous decade except for the city car KiWi EV.
 The brand renewed its lineup with electric models, starting with the introduction of the small Baojun Yep SUV, followed by the Baojun Yunduo compact hatchback later in the year.
 In 2024, the lineup was further expanded with a larger, five-door alternative to the Yep, named Yep Plus, and a plug-in hybrid and electric SUV, the Baojun Yunhai.

-On March 26, 2025, Baojun officially became a "Smart Mobility Partner" of China Media Group, marking the entry of its intelligent driving achievements into the mainstream national narrative.
-In April of the same year, Baojun's first "intelligent and ultra-comfortable flagship family sedan," the Baojun Enjoy, was successfully launched at the Shanghai International Auto Show.
+On 26 March 2025, Baojun officially became a "Smart Mobility Partner" of China Media Group, marking the entry of its intelligent driving achievements into the mainstream national narrative.
+In April of the same year, Baojun's first "intelligent and ultra-comfortable flagship family sedan," the Baojun Xiangjing, was successfully launched at the Shanghai International Auto Show.
 Meanwhile, Gong Jun, the young actor and global brand ambassador for Baojun, also attended the press conference in a new capacity.